ray-project/ray/doc/source/rllib/rllib-offline.rst

         learner_connector=_make_learner_connector,
     )

-As noted in the comments, this approach to adding a :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` piece to the :py:class:`~ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline` is suitable only if you intend to manipulate raw episodes, as your :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` piece will serve as the foundation for building the remainder of the pipeline (including batching and other processing steps).
+As noted in the comments, this approach to adding a :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` piece to the :py:class:`~ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline` is suitable only if you intend to manipulate raw episodes, as your :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` piece serves as the foundation for building the remainder of the pipeline (including batching and other processing steps).
 If your goal is to modify data further along in the :py:class:`~ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline`, you should either override the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`'s `build_learner_connector` method or consider the third option: overriding the entire :py:class:`~ray.rllib.offline.offline_prelearner.PreLearner`.

 PreLearner Level
 ****************
 If you need to perform data transformations at a deeper level - before your data reaches the :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` stage - consider overriding the :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner`.
 This class orchestrates the complete data transformation pipeline, converting raw input data into
 :py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch` objects ready for training.
-For instance, if your data is stored in specialized formats requiring pre-parsing and restructuring (e.g., XML, HTML, Protobuf, images, or videos), you may need to handle these custom formats directly.
-You can leverage tools such as `Ray Data's custom datasources <custom_datasource>` (e.g., :py:meth:`~ray.data.read_binary_files`) to manage the ingestion process.
+For instance, if your data is stored in specialized formats requiring pre-parsing and restructuring (for example, XML, HTML, Protobuf, images, or videos), you may need to handle these custom formats directly.
+You can leverage tools such as `Ray Data's custom datasources <custom_datasource>` (for example, :py:meth:`~ray.data.read_binary_files`) to manage the ingestion process.
 To ensure this data is appropriately structured and sorted into :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects, you can override the :py:meth:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner._map_to_episodes` static method.

 For more extensive customization, you can rewrite the `__call__` method to define custom transformation steps, implement a unique :py:ref:`~ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline`, and construct :py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch` instances for the :py:ref:`~ray.rllib.core.learner.learner.Learner`.